ROWING 2,400 MILES

 Week 8: That first glimpse of land will bring a sense of elation at succeeding and disappointment that the adventure is over.
 The peace of being at sea with nobody around will be replaced with cheers and hugs from family and friends as they dock at Honolulu, ready to take their first bite of fresh food in 60 days.

-Kat, Vicki and Anna will never look at the ocean the same way again.
+Sophie, Jane & Vicki will never look at the ocean the same way again.